Saving Lives Together

 Without immediate lifesaving treatment, a person will die.
 If you believe a person is experiencing cardiac arrest phone 999 (using speaker phone if possible) and immediately start CPR.

-Did You Know?
+Did you know?
 A cardiac arrest is a medical emergency where the heart stops beating effectively.
 When this happens, blood stops pumping around the body causing the person to fall unconscious and stop breathing normally.
 Many cardiac arrests occur because of a heart attack, however, a heart attack is not the same as a cardiac arrest.
-A heart attack is when one of the coronary arteries becomes blocked and the heart’s blood supply is stopped, which could lead to a cardiac arrest.
+A heart attack is when one of the coronary arteries becomes blocked and the heart's blood supply is stopped, which could lead to a cardiac arrest.

-Calling 999 for Help
+Calling 999 for help

-Plan Ahead – Keep a note of your address, postcode or What3Words location near a phone to save seconds in an emergency.
+Plan ahead - keep a note of your address, postcode or What3Words location near a phone to save seconds in an emergency.

 In a medical emergency call an ambulance by dialling 999 or 112.